Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 in the same way it would be done if it was annotated as `@NonNull` with corresponding `when` argument.
 Namely:
 - `When.ALWAYS` makes the type not-nullable
-- `When.MAYBE` makes the type nullable
+- `When.MAYBE/When.NEVER`, make the type nullable
-- `When.NEVER/When.UNKNOWN` doesn't affect type's nullability
+- `When.UNKNOWN` forces the type to remain flexible

 ```java
 @TypeQualifierNickname